 The Postal Museum

-For further information about our website and our digital partners please write to Webmaster at the above postal address or email firstname.lastname@example.org.
+For further information about our website please writer to Webmaster at the above postal address or email firstname.lastname@example.org

-If you are unsatisfied with the information we provide regarding your privacy and data protection, you can raise your concerns with the ICO (Information Commissioner’s Office).
+If you are unsatisfied with the information we provide regarding your privacy and data protection, you can raise your concerns with the UK information rights regulator: the ICO (Information Commission’s Office).

 We reserve the right to make amends to this policy at any time.